guyfawcus/ArchMap/README.md

 --------
 `archmap.py` and this `README.me` are [unicensed](http://unlicense.org/).

-`users.txt`, `output.geojson` and `markers.kml` all contain text from the [ArchWiki](https://wiki.archlinux.org/index.php/ArchMap/List) so they are under the [GNU Free Documentation License 1.3 or later](http://www.gnu.org/copyleft/fdl.html).
+All of the files that this script will generate (`users.txt`, `output.geojson` and `markers.kml`) will contain text from the [ArchWiki](https://wiki.archlinux.org/index.php/ArchMap/List) which puts them under the [GNU Free Documentation License 1.3 or later](http://www.gnu.org/copyleft/fdl.html).

 Notes